zoran-cuckovic/LandscapeArchaeology.org/_posts/2021-11-04-texture-shading.md

 ---

 ![](/figures/2021-11-tex1.jpg)
-*Massanutten Mountain, Virginia, USA (data from [shadedrelief.com](http://shadedrelief.com/SampleElevationModels/#6)*
+*Massanutten Mountain, Virginia, USA (data from [shadedrelief.com](http://shadedrelief.com/SampleElevationModels/#6))*

-Texture shading is a very sophisticated technique for terrain visualisation, proposed by Leland Brown (refs. below).
+Starting with 0.9.2 version, [QGIS Terrain shading plugin](https://landscapearchaeology.org/qgis-terrain-shading/) is equipped with the exquisit terrain shading algorithm, devised for relief cartography Leland Brown (refs. below).
 His approach is based on Fourier transform applied to the entire elevation dataset, in a raster format.
 Let me explain.

 The Fourier transform is a complex mathematical procedure which decomposes a series of values into repetitive, cyclical frequencies.
 It is used for various analyses of wave forms (music, radio etc.), for instance to extract and enhance specific frequencies from a music recording.
 Given the undulating, repetitive character of natural terrains, why not giving it a chance for natural terrains?